jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
 A bot that checks if you have cheapest price for beverage package, excursions, etc. Does not price out the actual cruise!
+You need to run manually or inside a cron job

 # Install
 Download the files